 Securitization is a process by which financial intermediaries, such as investment banks, create securitized bonds.
 Such bonds can offer various advantages over more conventional investing instruments and can form a valuable addition to your portfolio.
 Securitized instruments, however, have unique characteristics that you must understand before investing your hard-earned cash in them.

 Since the mortgage proceeds are pooled and then divided by 1,000 before being paid out, the default of any one homeowner would have a small impact on the average bond.
-And even in case of default, the house would be foreclosed upon and result in some recovery of lent funds.
+And even in case of default, the house would be foreclosed upon and result in some recovery of loaned funds.
 This recourse to go after assets of borrowers in case of default is the reason such securities are referred to as securitized.

-Common Securitized Bonds
+Exploring Common Securitized Bonds

 Although credit card debt and student loans are usually not backed up by a specific collateral, the lender can go after the borrower's assets.
 Bonds backed by these kinds of personal loans are also popular investment vehicles.
-To distinguish these bonds from mortgage-backed securities (MBS), they are often referred to as asset-backed securities (ABS).
+To distinguish these bonds from mortgage-backed securities, they are often referred to as asset-backed securities.
 Keep in mind that any receivable is, technically, an asset.